jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Colours

-The colour scheme used in this project was chosen with simplicity in mind
+The colour scheme used in this project was chosen with simplicity in mind.
+The colour scheme is used through out all pages to ensure contrast readabilit and an overall good user experience.

 <details>
 <summary>Colour Pallete</summary>